The Strategic Planning Process in 4 Steps

 What is Strategic Planning?

-Strategic Planning is when organizations define a bold vision and create a plan with objectives and goals to reach that future.
+Strategic Planning is when a process where organizations define a bold vision and create a plan with objectives and goals to reach that future.
 A great strategic plan defines where your organization is going, how you’ll win, who must do what, and how you’ll review and adapt your strategy development.

 Overview of the Strategic Planning Process: